Ukrainian Navy: Russian invasion of Ukraine

 In late February or early March 2022 the was scuttled in the port of Mykolaiv to prevent its capture by Russian forces.
 On March 3 the patrol boat Slavyansk was sunk by an anti-ship missile of Russian naval aviation.

 On March 14, the Russian source RT reported that the Russian Armed Forces had captured about a dozen Ukrainian ships in Berdiansk.
 The vessels reported as captured included two Gyurza-M-class artillery vessels (including the vessel Akkerman), the Matka-class missile boat Pryluky, a Project 1124P (Grisha II)-class corvette (the Vinnytsia, a museum ship), a Zhuk-class patrol boat, a Yevgenya-class minesweeper, the Polnocny-class landing ship Yuri Olefirenko and a Ondatra-class landing craft.
 Independent confirmation of these captures was secured except for those of the Pryluky, the Grisha, the Yevgenya, the Yuri Olefirenko and the Ondatra.
 In addition, independent confirmation of the capture of another Zhuk-class patrol boat and 6 small boats was secured.
 These smaller boats were one Adamant 315-class motor yacht, 3 Kalkan-M-class small patrol boats and 2 UMS 1000-class small patrol boats.

 The Naval Infantry has fought in the current conflict, contributing forces to some of the major land battles of the war, especially in the south.

 On June 3, 2022, the landing ship Yuri Olefirenko was seen under Ukrainian control near Ochakiv (between Mykolaiv and Odesa) after being targeted by Russian artillery.
 Rounds landed within 200 ft of the ship but caused no damage.
 Russia claimed to have captured the ship in Berdiansk early into the conflict.

 On June 22, 2022, BBC published a report showing Royal Navy personnel training Ukrainian Navy personnel on two former Royal Navy Sandown Class Minehunters.
 The two ships ex-HMS Blyth and ex-HMS Ramsey were offered to Ukraine in 2021.
 However, in October 2022 it was reported that both ships would be transferred to the Romanian Navy instead.
 HMS Shoreham was also supposed to be handed over to the Ukrainian Navy.

 The Marine Corps, which also fought during the ongoing invasion and was well known internationally for the famous last stand of one of its brigades in Mariupol, was officially separated from the Navy and made an independent service of the Armed Forces of Ukraine effective 23 May 2023.

 Organisation

 Current role

 The Navy is tasked with the defense of the sovereignty and state interests of Ukraine at sea and in riverine axes.
-They are required to neutralize enemy naval groups in their operational zones both alone and with other branches of the Armed Forces of Ukraine, and to provide assistance from the sea to the Marine Corps, Unmanned Systems Forces and the Ground Forces during the conduct of their military and non-miitary operations, as well as with the other uniformed organizations as mandated by the Constitution and laws of the republic.
+They are required to neutralize enemy naval groups in their operational zones both alone and with other branches of the Armed Forces of Ukraine, and to provide assistance from the sea to the Marine Corps, Unmanned Systems Forces and the Ground Forces during the conduct of their military and non-military operations, as well as with the other uniformed organizations as mandated by the Constitution and laws of the republic.
 The main missions assigned to the Navy are as follows: